Julio García Estrada

-Julio Garcia Estrada (1923-2014) was a Mexican lawyer and notary.
+Julio Garcia Estrada (1923–2014) was a Mexican lawyer and notary.
 He was born in Patzcuaro, Michoacán on 20 December 1923.
-He died at his home in Acapulco, Mexico June 10, 2014.
+He died on June 10, 2014, at his residence in Acapulco, Mexico.

 Family

 He was the son of Dr. Rafael Garcia Munguia and Maria Estrada Aceves.
 His maternal grandfather was the Notary, Enrique Estrada Villegas and his paternal grandfather was Dr. Gabriel Garcìa Romero.

 He was the father of Cuauhtémoc García Amor.